filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 - Additional developer tools and layer-2 solutions and libraries that strengthen Filecoin as a developer platform and ecosystem.
 - IPFS apps that rely on decentralized storage solutions and want a decentralized data persistence solution as well.
 - Financial tools and services on Filecoin, like wallets, signing libraries, and more.
-- Applications that use Filecoin's publicly verifiable cryptographic proofs in order to provide trustless and timestamped guarantees of storage to their users.
+- Applications that use Filecoin's publicly verifiable cryptographic proofs to provide trustless and timestamped guarantees of storage to their users.

 ### How can a website or app be free if it costs to retrieve data from the Filecoin network?